-La Verne offers three concentrations for graduate students in the Master’s in Leadership and Management program: Organizational Development, Human Resource Management, and Nonprofit Management.
+University of La Verne offers three concentrations for graduate students in the master’s in leadership and management program: organizational development, human resource management, and nonprofit management.
 By pursuing a concentration, students have the ability to choose a specialization that reflects a specific career path.
-Concentrations offer a variety of course options, including: Managing Groups and Teams, Negotiations and Bargaining, and Managing Nonprofits.
+Concentrations offer a variety of course options, including: managing groups and teams, negotiations and bargaining, and managing nonprofits.
 These courses cover topics from human resource analysis to effective organization design.

 Flexibility for working professionals

-To provide maximum convenience and flexibility, this program is offered online and is available at several locations throughout California, including La Verne, Bakersfield, Burbank, College of the Canyons, Irvine, Ontario, Oxnard, and Victorville, as well as at Vandenberg Air Force Base (VAFB) and Naval Base Ventura County (NBVC).
+To provide maximum convenience and flexibility, this program is offered online and is available at several locations throughout California, including La Verne, Bakersfield, Burbank, Irvine, Ontario, and Santa Clarita, as well as Naval Base Ventura County.